JanusGraph/janusgraph/RELEASING.md

 It is recommended and keep the release in draft until you're ready to start a vote.
 In addition to the artifacts in `~/jg-staging/` a `KEYS` file must also be added to the release.

+#### Include documentation of this version into the GitHub release

+1. For building documentation: see `building.md`
+2. Zip documentation: `$ zip janusgraph-${JANUSGRAPH_VERSION}-doc.zip site`
+3. Add documentation to artifacts

 ### Close the staging repository

 Log into [Sonatype](https://oss.sonatype.org/#welcome) and select Staging Repositories under Build Promotion.